zahramoghaddasi/Fourth-Assignment-HTML-Parser/README.md

 - Readability and maintainability of the code.
 - Efficiency of sorting algorithms.
 - Clarity of the output format.

-## Bonus Objectives (For Advanced Users) 🌟

-To enhance your project further:

-- Expand data extraction to additional websites, such as [Hockey Teams](https://www.scrapethissite.com/pages/forms/).
-- Develop a user interface for interactive querying and sorting.
-- Utilize SQL or NoSQL databases to store the scraped data.

 ## Submission 📁